Minnesota Residents Call Police On Rowdy Drunk Birds

 Police say there is no need to call emergency services to report the inebriated avians — they "should sober up within a short period of time."

-But unable to remain too buttoned up about the bleary-eyed birds, Techar did crack a few jokes about when residents should call police, such as if they see:
+But unable to remain too buttoned-up about the bleary-eyed birds, Techar did crack a few jokes about when residents should call police, such as if they see:

 - "Woodstock pushing Snoopy off the doghouse for no apparent reason.

-- "Bigbird operating a motor vehicle in an unsafe manner.
+- "Big Bird operating a motor vehicle in an unsafe manner.

 - "Any other birds after midnight with Taco Bell items."

-Note: A previous version of this story misspelled Audubon as Audobon.